exercism/website-copy/tracks/python/exercises/armstrong-numbers/mentoring.md

 ## Reasonable solutions

-This exercise can be solved fairly straight forward:
+This exercise can be solved in a fairly straightforward fashion:

 ```python
 def is_armstrong(number):